sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

    **Notes:**

-   - Steps 1,2 and 6-9 correspond to Algorithm 18 of [FIPS-203]_ and are
+   - Steps 1-6 correspond to Algorithm 18 of [FIPS-203]_ and are
      performed in :srcref:`[src/lib/pubkey/kyber]/ml_kem/ml_kem_impl.cpp:48|ML_KEM_Decryptor::decapsulate`.
    - Steps 2.1-2.3 correspond to Algorithm 15 of [FIPS-203]_ and are performed
      in :srcref:`[src/lib/pubkey/kyber]/kyber_common/kyber_keys.cpp:84|Kyber_PrivateKeyInternal::indcpa_decrypt`.